hoprnet/hoprnet/DISCUSSIONS.md

 - Shrinking packet size by removing derivable values (initially in #1523)
 - Bulk redeem tickets (originally #793)

+## Tracking pending state

+There is a delay between the time where we trigger an on-chain action and the time where the indexer registers it.
+We need to discuss how we are going to track _pending_ state.

 ## Ticket Value and Win Probability

 At the moment these are global constants.
 At some point we want to adjust this.